keeweb/keeweb/CONTRIBUTING.md

 <br />

-If you have found a bug, have an issue with KeeWeb, or maybe even a cool idea; you can let us know by [submitting it](https://github.com/keeweb/keeweb/issues/new/choose).
+If you have found a bug, have an issue with any of our projects hosted on Github, or maybe even a cool idea; you can let us know by [submitting it](https://github.com/keeweb/keeweb/issues/new/choose).
 However, before you submit your new issue, bug report, or feature request; head over to the [Issues Section](https://github.com/keeweb/keeweb/issues) and ensure nobody else has already submitted it.

 <br />

 Once you are sure that your issue is not already being dealt with; submit it [here](https://github.com/keeweb/keeweb/issues/new/choose).
-You'll be asked to specify exactly what your new submission targets, such as:
+You'll be asked to specify exactly what project you're referring to, and what your new submission is for, such as:

 - Bug report
 - Feature Suggestion